 Invest in Private Placements with Self-Directed IRA

-A self-directed IRA can invest in private placements or private-held entities, possibly growing their account by being involved with such arrangements as Limited Partnerships, LLCs, C-Corporations and Land/Personal Property Trusts.
+A self-directed IRA can invest in private placements, private equity or private-held entities, possibly growing their account by being involved with such arrangements as Limited Partnerships, LLCs, C-Corporations and Land/Personal Property Trusts.
 The IRS does not allow investing in General Partnerships or subchapter S Corporations.

 Important things to consider when investing in private placements with a self-directed IRA: